Brown Supplemental Essays 2022-2023

 - November 1 for Early Decision

-- #1 Brown Essay Tip for how to get into Brown: We recommend completing ALL Brown University supplemental essays thoughtfully and comprehensively.
+- #1 Brown Essay Tip for how to get into Brown: Complete the Brown University supplemental essays thoughtfully and comprehensively.
 Use the Brown University supplemental essays to highlight why you are a great fit for Brown.
-And, start writing well ahead of the Brown application deadline.
+Moreover, start early—begin drafting the Brown University supplemental essays and (if applicable) the Brown PLME essays well ahead of the Brown application deadline.

 How many essays does Brown University require?

-Let’s talk more about how many Brown supplemental essays are required as part of the Brown application.
-The Brown application requires a total of four essays, one of which is your Common App personal statement.
-You’ll submit your personal statement through the Common App to all of your schools.
-Then, there are three shorter Brown supplemental essays specific only to Brown.
+The Brown application requires a total of four essays, one of which is your Common App personal statement and the other three are the Brown University supplemental essays.
+The Common App essay is not just a Brown essay.
+Rather, it will be submitted through the Common App to all of your schools.
+There are also three shorter Brown supplemental essays.

 Essay requirements for specialty majors

-Beyond that, there are additional essay requirements for Brown University’s specialized undergraduate programs.
-If you are interested in applying to the PLME program, you will need to submit the three required Brown PLME essays along with your Brown application and other Brown supplemental essays.
+Then, there are additional Brown supplemental essays for Brown University’s specialized undergraduate programs.
+If you are interested in applying to the PLME program, you will need to submit the three more required Brown PLME essays along with your Brown application.
 We will expand on the Brown PLME essays later in this guide.
+Like the three other required Brown University supplemental essays, the Brown PLME essays form an extremely important part of the application process.

 If you are planning to apply to the Brown-RISD Dual Degree Program, you will need to write one additional Brown essay.
-Although we will not include the additional Brown essay prompt for the Dual Degree program in this guide, the Brown supplemental essays examples we cover below should provide you with enough direction to write this Brown essay.
+Although we will not include the additional Brown essay prompt for the Dual Degree program in this guide, the Brown supplemental essays we cover below should give you enough direction to write this Brown essay.

 So, let’s review: most applicants will complete three Brown supplemental essays.
 If you apply to the PLME program, you will complete three Brown supplemental essays AND three Brown PLME essays, for a total of six Brown essays in addition to the Common App personal statement.
 If you are applying to the Brown-RISD Dual Degree Program, you will complete one additional essay, for a total of four Brown supplemental essays, plus your Common App personal essay.

-For more information about the Brown PLME essays and Brown-RISD essay, check out our essay guide below.
+For more information about the Brown PLME essays and Brown-RISD essay, check out our essay guide for those program-specific Brown supplemental essays.

 What are the Brown supplemental essay prompts?